This Day in March Madness History

 However, Xavier’s tightrope act could not continue for another overtime.
 They took a two-point lead twice, but they couldn’t sustain their desperate comeback efforts.
 Down 99-96, Xavier’s game-tying three was off the mark this time, and Kansas State drilled a pair of shots from the charity stripe to ice the result.
 It was Jacob Pullen who knocked down the game-winning three for the Wildcats with 35 seconds left.

 - The Aftermath

-- NBA Notables (teams they played 100+ games with)
+- NBA Notables (Teams they played 100+ games for)

 Kansas State – None